-Finally, a top quality infant probiotic would ideally contain small amount of “prebiotics”, such as inulin, chicory root extract, and/or fructooligosaccharides (FOS).
-Prebiotics keep probiotics healthy and well fed while they’re in the bottle and on the shelf, and also help probiotic bacteria feed and colonize once they enter your baby’s digestive system.
+Finally, a top-quality infant probiotic would ideally contain a small amount of “prebiotics”, such as inulin, chicory root extract, and/or fructooligosaccharides (FOS).
+Prebiotics keep probiotics healthy and well-fed while they’re in the bottle and on the shelf, and also help probiotic bacteria feed and colonize once they enter your baby’s digestive system.

 How to Use Infant Probiotics

 Infant probiotics typically come in a powder form and are very simple to use.
 You simply add ¼ teaspoon to breastmilk, formula, or water.